Wilhelman/Tabula-Rasa-Engine/README.md

 ## Innovations / Redesign

-* Draw the z-buffer in grayscale option determined by the distance.
+* Draw the z-buffer in grayscale option determined by the distance (Option in Config window -> Renderer3D options).

 ## Team members